 Another Night Mare

-In my nightmare, I’m a child, and it’s very hot outside, and I’m wet with water and blood.
-In the distance an ice cream truck jingles hello.
-I step down from an above-ground pool because again we ain’t that fancy and my knee is on fire like the sky blue, the blood-blue sky, people watching me from the windows like I must be very important.
-The asphalt is hot on my bare feet which when examined are remarkably sturdy feet, solid, calloused feet, like the hoofers of elephants.
+I’m wet with water and blood.
+As I step down from an above-ground pool, my knee sets on fire and lights the sky blue.
+Along the blood-blue sky, people watch me from windows like I must be important.
+The asphalt is hot on my bare feet.
+My feet are remarkably sturdy feet, solid and calloused, like the hoofers of elephants.

-My friends—from high school but we’re toddlers here, pint sized—I knew not one of them at such an age—truth be told they were really more like acquaintances that laughed at the jokes I whispered in economics class—not that I was a wise guy: my jokes were secrets for only few to know—I don’t even remember names—my friends, they play with a hose, some of them, and some of them play with a snake, some of them, and some play with a puppy and some play with a He-Man and some play with the world as it spins around me too quickly to handle I will faint.
+My friends—from high school but we’re toddlers—truth be told they were really more like acquaintances that laughed at the jokes I whispered in economics class—not that I was a wise guy: my jokes were secrets for only a few to know—I don’t remember names—my friends, they play with a hose, some of them, and some of them play with a snake, some of them, and some play with a puppy and some play with a He-Man and some play with centripetal force and gravity until I spin too quickly and faint.

-Its music is like an enchantress, a siren calling me to crash my teeth into the ruin of sweet treat.
-The ice cream man—a non-threatening clown (I’ve never been afraid of clowns, this is not a nightmarish detail, I prefer their grotesque but understandable faces, to be honest with you)—leans down from his window.
-He’s surrounded by pictures of assorted ice cream confections concoctions and flavors (briefly, he looks like Mussolini).
-Some notable novelty bars include a vanilla ghost, a pistachio monster, cartoon characters but edible, you get the picture I need not name them all now (the ice cream bars that purport to look like things they are not only barely look like the things they purport to be; for example, the head of a prominent cartoon animal crime-fighter looks very convincing and similar to its tv counterpart up on the side of the truck, but when you get the thing, it’s a little deformed, face sorta smudged and drooping on one side, features flattened if not absent, a ghostly remnant of this former cartoon animal, a dim shadow of its soul).
-His bells jingle a very catchy melody.
-All the children and animals have gathered ‘round the ice cream truck to listen to the Ice Cream Man’s tale.
+Its music is like an enchantress, a siren calling me to crash my teeth into sweet ruin.
+The ice cream man is a non-threatening clown.
+I’m not afraid of clowns; I prefer their grotesque but understandable faces.
+He leans down from his window.
+He’s surrounded by pictures of ice cream confections (briefly, he reminds me of Mussolini).
+Novelty bars look like ghosts and monsters and cartoon characters.
+The head of a prominent cartoon animal crime-fighter looks very convincing and similar to its tv counterpart up on the side of the truck, but when I’m handed the thing, it’s deformed, smudged and drooping on one side, features flattened to absence, a ghostly remnant of the once animate thing, a dim shadow soul.

 “I know you’re all just tryin to have fun in the sun on a Saturday night, but I’m here to confirm my friend here’s silent theory on siren based propaganda.”

-He gestured to me but he had transformed into a woman (had I willed it?) and I was older now and so were my friends.
-Teenagers, I guess?
-I think we were adults in an auditorium, but my 7th grade band teacher Mrs. Simpleton (on the nose dream name, not real name, and honestly not accurate at all) walked onto the stage.
-She whispered into the clown’s beautiful ear.
-They both looked at me—I’m worried secrets have been exchanged—maybe about me—maybe even about what I look like in this godawful adolescent suit, how I have pit hair now.
+He gestures to me but he has transformed into a woman.
+I am older and so are my friends.
+My 7th grade band teacher Mrs. Simpson walks onto a stage in an auditorium.
+She whispers into the clown’s beautiful ear.
+They both look at me—I’m worried secrets have been exchanged—maybe about me—maybe even about what I look like in this godawful adolescent suit, how I have pit hair now.
 I didn’t want them to see my pit hair so I wore long sleeve shirts, though it was always so hot out, I sweated and sweated, and so I always had pit stains which is so much worse than hair, so I wore a jacket over that, which made the stains worse, but at least then no one could see them I could only feel them so clammy and crying down my delicate sides.

 “We’ve gathered here today to listen to the many siren calls found in nature.
 The siren—once confined to waterways, mostly—makes new homes amongst the airwaves (that fling our ship about), for reasons I can pretend to understand but why would I do that?
 We might as well call it magic.”

-I thought what she was saying was pretty obvious and so I said so or tried to but my words came out very garbled tongue.
-I meant to say something like, A lotta people these days don’t even believe in sirens let alone recognize that they’ve hypnotized most of our nation, which is a rather hacky sentiment if you think about it, so I’m glad my mouth garbled to make me say instead, “Are they all bad?”
+I thought what she said was pretty obvious, so I tried to say so, but my words came out very garbled tongue.
+I meant to say something like, A lotta people these days don’t even believe in sirens let alone recognize that they’ve hypnotized most of our nation, which is a rather hackneyed sentiment if you think about it, so I’m glad my mouth garbled to make me say instead, “Are they all bad?”